Quad9 website blocking: No copyright liability for DNS services!

-DNS resolvers like Quad9 translate domain names like freiheitsrechte.org into numeric IP addresses like 184.108.40.206, which are necessary for people to find their way around the Internet without having to remember IP addresses.
+DNS resolvers such as Quad9 translate domain names like freiheitsrechte.org into numeric IP addresses like 22.214.171.124.
+They are necessary for people to find their way around the Internet without having to remember IP addresses.
 Quad9 is an independent, donation-funded DNS resolver based in Switzerland that offers a particularly privacy-friendly service that, among other things, allows its users to encrypt their queries.
 Quad9 also offers its users protection against cyber attacks by not resolving addresses used in phishing and malware attacks.
 In doing so, Quad9 does not decide itself which addresses are not resolved, but implements recommendations from independent IT security experts.

-Interferer liability may not be arbitrarily extended to uninvolved third parties
+Interferer liability must not be arbitrarily extended to uninvolved third parties

-This ongoing court dispute started with an interim injunction issued against Quad9 by the Hamburg Regional Court.
-At the request of Sony Music Entertainment Germany GmbH, the Hamburg Regional Court ordered Quad9 to block access to a website (website A) that contained links to copyright-infringing content on another website (website B).
-With the help of GFF, Quad9 has appealed the Hamburg Regional Court’s decision to uphold its interim injunction.
-The appeal is currently pending before the Hamburg Higher Regional Court.
+This ongoing court dispute started with an interim injunction issued against Quad9 by the Hamburg Regional Court in 2021 and confirmed at first instance.
+At the request of Sony Music Entertainment Germany GmbH, the Hamburg Regional Court ordered Quad9 with this interim injunction to block access to a website (website A) that contained links to allegedly copyright-infringing content on another website (website B).
+With the support of the GFF, Quad9 has filed an appeal against the judgement in the summary proceedings of the Hamburg Regional Court, which is currently still pending before the Hamburg Higher Regional Court.

-Quad9 has no relationship whatsoever with the operators of the two websites or the users who upload content there.
-Quad9 is therefore very far removed from the actual copyright infringement.
-In its interim injunction the Regional Court of Hamburg asserts a claim against Quad9 based on the principles of the German legal concept of "Stoererhaftung" (interferer liability), on the grounds that Quad9 makes a contribution to a copyright infringement that gives rise to liability, in that Quad9 resolves the domain name of website A into the associated IP address.
-The German interferer liability has been criticized for years because of its excessive application to Internet cases.
+Quad9 – as a DNS resolver that merely translates domain names into IP addresses – has no relationship whatsoever with the operators of the two websites or the users who upload content there.
+Quad9 is hence very far removed from the actual copyright infringement.
+In its interim injunction, the Hamburg Regional Court holds Quad9 liable based on the principles of the German legal concept of "Stoererhaftung" (interferer liability).
+According to the court, Quad9 contributes to a copyright infringement in a manner giving rise to liability by resolving the domain name of website A into the associated IP address.
+German interferer liability has been criticized for years due to its excessive application to Internet cases.
 German lawmakers explicitly abolished interferer liability for access providers with the 2017 amendment to the German Telemedia Act (TMG), primarily to protect WIFI operators from being held liable for costs as interferers.
 We are convinced that DNS services can also invoke this exclusion of liability, as they represent an important component of functioning Internet access.
-To quickly gain clarification that DNS resolvers cannot be held liable as interferers, we have called upon Sony Music to start main proceedings, which have now begun at the Leipzig Regional Court.
+In order to clarify as quickly as possible that DNS resolvers cannot be held liable as interferers, we have called upon Sony Music to initiate main proceedings.

 Pursuant to Section 8 (1) sentence 2 of the German Telemedia Act (TMG), service providers who provide access to illegal information or transmit such information are expressly no longer liable for damages, removal or omission.
 However, the Hamburg Regional Court assumes that Quad9 cannot invoke this liability privilege because it does not itself route the copyright-infringing information from A to B, but merely provides indirect access to it.
 This legal view leads to the contradictory result that Quad9 should be liable for copyright infringements precisely because it has even less to do with the copyright infringements than Internet access providers, who are also not involved in copyright infringements but at least transmit the data in question.